Category: business english idioms

 Hey there! 👋

-Have you ever been in a meeting about company changes and heard phrases like “turn the page” or “shift gears” and wondered what everyone was really talking about?
-You’re definitely not the only one.
+Have you ever been in a meeting about company changes and heard phrases like “turn the page” or “shift gears” and wondered what everyone was talking about?

 Teacher Rob 🙋♂️